-Call 412-367-9300 to reach the Information Desk at La Roche College.
+Call 412-367-9300 to reach the Information Desk at La Roche University.
 To browse the directory, please select a letter from the menu above.

 Lawrence Likar, J.D.

 Professor, Justice, Law and Security

-- Professor and Chair of La Roche College’s Department of Justice, Law, and Security
+- Professor and Chair of La Roche University’s Department of Justice, Law, and Security

 - Subject matter expert and consultant to private industry and the media in the fields of security, violent crime, terrorism and enterprise crime

 - Attorney-at-law with a specialized interest in the areas of national security and constitutional law